mindsdb/mindsdb/mindsdb/integrations/handlers/symbl_handler/README.md

 ## Usage

-First, process the conversation data and get the conversation ID via the 'get_conversation_id' table:
+First, process the conversation data and get the conversation ID via the `get_conversation_id` table:

 ```sql
 SELECT *